-When mutual agreement is not reached, the Special Education teacher or the ARD Facilitator shall ensure that a written statement of the basis for the disagreement is thoroughly documented.
-Following Prior Written Notice, the Charter will implement the IEP that it has determined to be appropriate for the student.
+When mutual agreement is not reached, the special education teacher or ARD facilitator shall ensure that a written statement of the basis for the disagreement is thoroughly documented.
+Following Prior Written Notice, the District will implement the IEP that it has determined to be appropriate for the student.